Children and Teen Program

-Children 4 to 18 are encouraged to attend an age-appropriate* support group.
 Children from 4 to 18 years old are encouraged to attend an age-appropriate support group.
 The children’s support groups offer enhanced specialized programs based on maturity levels.
-Volunteer and staff facilitators offer children a safe place for children to talk about their feelings, non-judgmental support and fun activities encourage rapport-building and resiliency.
+Volunteer and staff facilitators offer children a safe place to talk about their feelings, non-judgmental support, and fun activities encourage rapport-building and resiliency.

 Teen Dating Violence